Pediatric Oral Surgery

 Baby Teeth may require removal if they develop cavities that are too large for dental fillings.
 The extensive decay on these teeth can cause severe pain and infection.

-In addition, we often remove Baby Teeth to help minimize crowding of growing Adult Teeth.
-In the event a Baby Tooth is delayed in falling out on its own, removal of one or more Baby Teeth is required to ensure that the underlying Adult Teeth can come into the mouth in normal position.
+Also, we often remove Baby Teeth to help minimize crowding of growing Adult Teeth.
+In the event a Baby Tooth is delayed in falling out on its own, removal of one or more Baby Teeth is required to ensure that the underlying Adult Teeth can come into the mouth in a normal position.

 Lastly, we will often receive a referral from your child’s orthodontist for removal of Adult Teeth to facilitate orthodontic treatment when correcting significant dental crowding.
 These teeth are typically Adult Premolar Teeth and are removed to help create space to assist in tooth alignment.

 When a permanent canine tooth (“eye tooth”) is not able to grow completely into the mouth due to crowding or poor positioning, we can perform an exposure procedure for the tooth to allow it to erupt as it would naturally.
 This minor surgery is performed in conjunction with orthodontic treatment.
 Depending on the positioning, a small bracket is placed on the impacted tooth to allow your child’s orthodontist to place traction on the tooth to guide it into its correct position.
 The procedure is quite simple and associated with minimal discomfort.